 In 1960, an LP, Saturday Club, was issued, on the Parlophone label, featuring 13 performers including Tommy Bruce, Ricky Valance, Johnny Kidd, Bert Weedon and The King Brothers.
 On the fifth anniversary of the program in 1963 the lineup included: the Beatles, the Everly Brothers, Tommy Roe, Frank Ifield, Kathy Kirby, Clinton Ford, Joe Brown and his Bruvvers, Kenny Ball’s Jazzmen and Arthur Greenslade’s group with strings.

 Ray Orchard replaced Brian Matthew as anchor man in 1965 but the introduction of Radio 1 in 1967 effectively killed off ‘Saturday Club’.
 The BBC did keep it going for a year with Keith Skues and it was broadcast on Radio 2 with the first featured act the Bee Gees.
 Other luminaries to appear included: Dusty Springfield, Wayne Fontana, the Searchers, Jimi Hendrix, Small Faces, Cream and the Who.
 The BBC finally axed Saturday Club on 18 January 1969.
 The success of Saturday Club was based upon a very simple but effective format.
 In its time it brought many lesser known performers to wide attention and despite operating on a very limited budget was incredibly influential on popular music trends.
-The recordings of Saturday Club which are available encapsulate both the pre- Beatle and early Beatles period and for collectors of UK music these are a must have acquisition.
+The recordings of Saturday Club are available and encapsulate both the pre-Beatle and early Beatles period and for collectors of UK music these are a must have acquisition.

 Worth a listen